adamchalmers/blog/content/pin-unpin.md

 # Using pin-project instead

-So, OK, look, it's time for a confession: I don't using `unsafe`.
+So, OK, look, it's time for a confession: I don't like using `unsafe`.
 I know I just explained why it's OK, but still, given the option,

 ![I would prefer not to](/pin-unpin/zizek_no.png)